lachlanjc/log/days/2018-01-13/index.md

 day: "2018-01-13"
 ---

-Relaxed, spent time with my boyfriend.
-Code can wait.
+Relaxed, spent time with friends.
+Too exhausted to code on Fridays anyway.